top of page

 GENERAL INFORMATION

-If you have any questions about this project, or you have suggestions, please email dev@freewillshakespeare.com to connect with our staff.
+If you have any questions, or you have suggestions, please email info@freewillshakespeare.com to connect with our staff.

 SERVICE